 Your organization may use Issuetrak to submit and manage a variety of issues, from maintenance requests to IT tickets.
 Using the same, cookie-cutter form for each of these types of issues can lead to confusion for End Users and too little -- or too much -- information submitted.

-This is where Issuetrak’s Custom Screens feature comes in handy: it allows you to customize the information and required fields displayed based on the selected Issue Type.
+This is where Issuetrak’s Issue Forms feature (formerly Custom Screens) comes in handy: it allows you to customize the information and required fields displayed based on the selected Issue Type.

 You may want to include a room number field for a maintenance request, or a field for device type on an IT ticket form.
 You can build the forms with Issuetrak’s standard fields or with User Defined Fields that you design yourself.
 (To learn how to create User Defined Fields, see our Traktip on the subject!)

-With Custom Screens, you can also update the default screen that Issuetrak provides for generic issues to change the field order or to simplify the screen by removing fields you do not need.
+With Issue Forms (formerly Custom Screens), you can also update the default screen that Issuetrak provides for generic issues to change the field order or to simplify the screen by removing fields you do not need.

-Ready to learn how to make your own Custom Screens?
+Ready to learn how to make your own Issue Forms?
 Let’s get started.

-2. Enter a title for your new Custom Screen (50 characters max).
+2. Enter a title for your new Issue Form (50 characters max).

-3. Drag and drop any fields you want to display on this Custom Screen into the appropriate display order in the Included Fields list on the right.
+3. Drag and drop any fields you want to display on this Issue Form into the appropriate display order in the Included Fields list on the right.
 (You can also drag fields from the Included Fields list back to the Available Fields list to remove them.)
 Note that fields with an asterisk cannot be removed.

 4. Add any Custom Section Headers or Screen Text you want by clicking the “+” links at the top of the page.